nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

-.. |irq note| replace::  parameter as `True` to `clear_status_flags()` and reset this.
-As this
+.. |irq note| replace::  parameter as `True` to
+    :py:func:`~circuitpython_nrf24l01.rf24.RF24.clear_status_flags()` and reset this.
-    is a virtual representation of the interrupt event, this attribute will always be updated despite what the actual IRQ pin is configured to do about this event.
+    As this is a virtual representation of the interrupt event, this attribute will always be updated despite what the actual IRQ pin is configured to do about this event.

 .. |update manually| replace:: Calling this does not execute an SPI transaction.
 It only
     exposes that latest data contained in the STATUS byte that's always returned from any other SPI transactions.
+Use the :py:func:`~circuitpython_nrf24l01.rf24.RF24.update()`
-Use the `update()` function to manually refresh this data when needed.
+    function to manually refresh this data when needed.

 Advanced API
 ------------